Climbing Mount Everest

 There are about 20 different climbing routes to Everest but the majority of people climb via Tibet, the northern ridge, or Nepal, the southern ridge.
-A total of 98% of people chooses these routes for climbing Mount Everest as all the other routes are not commercially guided for them.
-Though the difficulty of Mount Everest Expedition is equal for each route.
+A total of 98% of people choose these routes for climbing Mount Everest as all the other routes are not commercially guided for them.
+Though the difficulty of the Mount Everest Expedition is equal for each route.
 However, people are adventurous and they love exploring new things.
 The same goes for the climbing routes to Everest.
-Almost all the other routes beside Nepal and Tibet have been climbed as the new generation of climbers find a way for the new trails.
+Almost all the other routes besides Nepal and Tibet have been climbed as the new generation of climbers find a way for the new trails.
 All the 20 routes have been attempted at least once by some climbers except for the two, the direct route up the East Face and the East Ridge.
-Both of the routes are dangerous and have a high chance of Avalanche.
+Both of the routes are dangerous and have a high chance of avalanches.

 From South Col Routes via Nepal, Sir Edmund Hillary and Tenzing Norgay Sherpa were the first to climb Mount Everest.
 The south col routes had only been attempted twice by the Swiss team.
 The team could only reach an elevation of 8500m.
 Tenzing Norgay was with the Swiss team.
 At night there is deep murmuring cracking sounds beneath the tents.
-The journey for climbing Mount Everest starts with the flight from Kathmandu to Lukla and trek through the Khumbu to Base camp.
-Taking a number of days to acclimatize, you get opportunities to explore the cultural as well as religious life of Everest.
+The journey to climbing Mount Everest starts with the flight from Kathmandu to Lukla and a trek through the Khumbu to Base camp.
+Taking several days to acclimatize, you get opportunities to explore the cultural as well as religious life of Everest.
 After that, the projected team arrives at the base camp, and climbers will be ready with their gears and extra clothing.

-Then, climbers can begin their journey through the Khumbu Icefall, up the western CWM, the Lhotse face, the South Col, south summit the Hillary step to the summit.
+Then, climbers can begin their journey through the Khumbu Icefall, up the western CWM, the Lhotse face, the South Col, the south summit the Hillary step to the summit.
 The team created four camps through these routes.